wt-854/angular-springboot-crud/README.md

 3. Enter `npm install` to install node modules
 4. Enter `ng serve` to run Angular on localhost.
 5. We can change the default port with `ng serve --port xxxx` instead, i.e. `ng serve --port 4201` for port 4201.
+6. Enter `http://localhost:4200` or the respective port number into a web browser to run the SPA.

 To change database environment, navigate to `/springboot2-jpa-crud/src/main/resources` and open `application.properties`.